majdsuleiman98/Food-order-system/README.md

 - **HTML/CSS**: For creating the user interface.
 - **JavaScript**: For enhancing user interaction and dynamic elements.
 - **MySQL**: For storing and managing data.
-- **Payment Gateway**: Stripe for secure online payment processing service  Stripe.
+- **Payment Gateway**: Stripe for secure online payment processing service.